 - Complete relevant paperwork.
 As is the case with any business, the government requires certain forms to be filled out.
 The documents often include an eCommerce business license, employer identification number (EIN), sales tax ID, and potentially a reseller's permit.
 You'll also need to research how to get a wholesale license and apply for it.
-If any legal issues crop up, you can prove at a moment’s notice that your work is honest, including by way of a wholesale purchase agreement.
+If any legal issues crop up, you can prove at a moment’s notice that your work is honest, including by way of a wholesale purchase agreement contract PDF.

 - Develop a strong wholesale sales and marketing plan.
 Once the housekeeping is complete, you need a strategy to get your brand recognized.
 A great way to accomplish this is by matching your wholesale marketing efforts to your budget.
 For example, a business just starting out probably shouldn’t spend thousands of dollars on advertising or eCommerce PPC.
 A better approach would be low-cost DTC marketing like eCommerce SEO, referrals, and word-of-mouth.

 - Organize your retail efforts.
 Many wholesalers sell their products in retail stores, which offers visibility and traction.
 As a new wholesaler, you’ll want to have appealing offers in place to increase their likelihood of working with you.
 Research stores that are accepting new vendors and match your target audience’s pain points.